Your Guide to the Socket Bone Graft Procedure

 Beyond the bone, managing the soft tissue is just as critical.
 Achieving and maintaining primary closure over the graft site without tension is essential for protecting the material and allowing it to heal properly.
 Any dehiscence or soft tissue breakdown can expose the graft, increasing the risk of contamination and failure.
 Furthermore, preventing infection at the surgical site requires meticulous debridement and clear post-operative instructions for the patient.

-Choosing the Right Material and Technique
+Making the Right Call: Material and Technique Selection

 With so many grafting materials and techniques available, simply choosing the right combination can feel like a challenge in itself.
 The decision is critical because the success rates of various surgical techniques show that your choice of material directly affects the procedure’s effectiveness.
 An inappropriate material can lead to a host of problems, including rapid resorption, poor bone quality, or even complete graft failure.